cltk/cltk/README.md

 LICENSE
 -------

 The CLTK is Copyright (c) 2014 Kyle P. Johnson, under the MIT License.
-See file LICENSE for details.
+See 'LICENSE' for details.